Carolina Graduate Certificate in Innovation for the Public Good

 • A list of courses that they expect to take on a year-by-year basis to meet the CIPG requirements.

-If you have interest in the CIPG program or would like to learn more prior to applications opening, we encourage you to:
+If you have interest in the CIPG program or would like to learn more, we encourage you to:

 The certificate program requires students to take 9 credits based on the following criteria: